 Although it is a condition that cannot be cured, its symptoms can be alleviated by using the right products.
 We recommend using emollients such as the ceramides found in our facial day creammoisturizers such as the hyaluronic acid serum, y sunscreen.

-Urticaria is a skin reaction manifested by hives, itching, swelling and redness.
+Urticaria is a skin reaction that manifests itself with hives, itching, inflammation and redness.
 It can be caused by food, medication or insect bites.

-If you have urticaria quite frequently, it is ideal that you go to a specialist so that he/she can recommend you the appropriate treatment.
+If you have hives quite often, it is best to see a specialist to recommend the appropriate treatment.